 The most hilarious reaction to the APP lyrics in particular was, “I guess we grow with them?”

-This particular mindset should not be used by those that want others to consider them funny.
-If this is the goal, they will want to learn how to incorporate their responses into conversations by putting acute focus on the beats and rhythms of delivery.
+If the goal of the reader is that others consider them funny, they should never use this mindset.
+If this is your goal, you may want to learn how to incorporate your responses into conversations by putting acute focus on the beats and rhythms of your delivery.
 Quality humor, like quality music, should have pleasing beats and rhythms that find a comfortable place in the listener’s mind.
-It should then be repeated for the purpose of providing a pleasing pattern that all listeners will recognize before the punchline is unleashed.
-Once the punchline is hit, the listeners’ brains will reward them for figuring out the pattern before the punchline was said, they’ll be rewarded with a shot of dopamine, and the joke teller will be rewarded with their laughter.
-If the joke teller learns all this well, and incorporates all that they have learned into their joke, the listener may even say the punchline before the joke teller does.
+After achieving that, the person might want to repeat the pleasing pattern that their listeners will recognize before hitting the punchline.
+This will allow the listeners’ brains to reward them for figuring out how you arrived at that point, before you did.
+That reward will be a shot of dopamine, and the joke teller’s reward will be their laughter.
+They may even say the punchline before you do.